healeyq3/MESPpy/README.md

 **Contributors.**
 This work was conducted under [Dr. Weijun Xie's](https://sites.google.com/site/weijunxieor/home) supervision and was contributed to by PhD candidate Yongchun Li and undergraduate student Quill Healey.
-Specifically, Yongchun is responsible for the approximation and bounding algorithms, which she and Dr. Xie developed in ["Best Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem:
+Specifically, Yongchun is responsible for the approximation and bounding algorithms, which she and Dr. Xie developed in ["Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem:
 Scalable Algorithms and Performance Guarantees"](https://arxiv.org/pdf/2001.08537.pdf) with the associated [codebase](https://github.com/yongchunli-13/Approximation-Algorithms-for-MESP).
 Quill is responsible for the creation of this declarative language driven repository, the branch and bound framework, and the related experimentation features (of course, with the guidance and help of both Dr. Xie and Yongchun).

 ## Using MESPpy